-If you do not like what you see, the plugin provide advanced options to configure how the dark behaves and look on your website.
+If you do not like what you see, the plugin provides advanced options to configure how the dark behaves and look on your website.

-It lets you pick from a number of preset style for the switch as well as the colours.
+It lets you pick from a number of preset styles for the switch as well as the colors.

-The free version restricts you to three switch styles and two colour presets, and you can purchase the Pro version to unlock the rest.
+The free version restricts you to three switch styles and two color presets, and you can purchase the Pro version to unlock the rest.

 What is impressive about this plugin is that it automatically adapts to the dark mode based on the OS theme.

-If some of the parts of the website still uses light color scheme, you need to add those CSS selectors code in the settings.
+If some of the parts of your website still use the light color scheme, you need to add those CSS selectors code in the settings.

 WP Dark Mode also lets you set the dark mode for the WordPress admin dashboard too.